fastai/course-v3/docs/index.md

 ![](/images/duplicate.png)

 You want to avoid modifying the original course notebooks as you will get conflicts when you try to update this folder with GitHub (the place where the course is hosted).
-This is why we encourage you to play with duplciates of the notebooks.
+But we also want you to try a lot of variations of what is shown in class, which is why we encourage you to use duplicates of the course notebooks.

 Launch you copy of `00_notebook_tutorial.ipynb` and follow the instructions!